stevenschwenke/JavaFXWorkshop/README.md

 **Part 2: Properties and binding**
 - Properties are a language extension - expect them to come around in the backend, too.
-- extension of bean definition:
+- extension of bean naming convention:

     setMyFoo(...) {...}